 The Bottom Line on Using Roth IRA Funds for a Down Payment

 Purchasing a home is a major decision – and a complex one!
 So keep studying the options available to you, brush up on home financing basics, and find the combination of programs that best meets your unique needs.
-The more effort you put into research, the more money you’ll save in the long run financing your dream home.
+The more effort you put into research, the more money you’ll save in the long run to finance your dream home.